-- After lunch by the sea, close to the natural lava pools, we travel to the westernmost tip of the island to look for Berthelot’s pipits, spectacled warblers and other native birds such as the Atlantic canary, linnet, or butterflies such as the long-tailed blue and Macaronesia red admiral.
+- After lunch by the sea, close to the natural lava pools, we travel to the westernmost tip of the island to look for Berthelot’s pipits, spectacled warblers and other native birds such as the Atlantic canary, linnet, or butterflies such as the long-tailed blue and Macaronesian red admiral.
 The dramatic scenery won’t fail to impress with its steep cliffs surrounded by turquoise water.

-- After dinner we head out on our Zino’s petrel night tour at Pico do Areeiro to listen to the call of this highly endangered bird on its breeding ground.
+- After dinner we head out on our Zino’s petrel night tour at Pico do Arieiro to listen to the call of this highly endangered bird on its breeding ground.
 Occasionally barn owls or manx shearwater can also be heard.